Grammar Index By Induced Suffix Sorting: Pattern Matching Algorithm

-\paragraph{Correctness} We show that when prepending or appending characters to $\Takai{F}{h}_1$ $\Takai{C}{h}$ $\Takai{F}{h}_{z_h}$ does not modify the computed factorization of $\Takai{C}{h} = \Takai{F}{h}_2, \ldots, \Takai{F}{h}_{z-1}$.
-What we show is that we cannot change the type of any position~$\Takai{C}{h}[i]$ to \typeHoshi{}: Firstly, the type of a position (\typeS{} or \typeL{}) depends only on its succeeding position, and hence prepending cannot change the type of a position in $\Takai{C}{h}$.
-Secondly, appending characters can either prolong $\Takai{F}{h}_{z_h}$ or create a new factor~$\Takai{F}{h}_{z_{h+1}}$ since $\Takai{F}{h}_{z_h}$ starts with \typeHoshi{}, and therefore appending cannot change $\Takai{C}{h}$.
-An additional insight is that on the one side, prepending character can only introduce a new factor or extend $\Takai{F}{h}_1$.
-On the other side, appending characters can introduce at most one new \typeHoshi{} position in $\Takai{F}{h}_{z_h}$ that can make it split into two factors.
-We will need this observation later for extending the core to the pattern, cf.~\cref{figExtendNonTerminals}.
+\paragraph{Correctness} We show that prepending or appending characters to $\Takai{F}{h}_1$ $\Takai{C}{h}$ $\Takai{F}{h}_{z_h}$ does not modify the computed factorization of $\Takai{C}{h} = \Takai{F}{h}_2, \ldots, \Takai{F}{h}_{z-1}$.
+For that, we observe that we cannot change the type of any position~$\Takai{C}{h}[i]$ to \typeHoshi{} by prepending or appending characters. \begin{description} \item[Prepending] Firstly, the type of a position (\typeS{} or \typeL{}) depends only on its succeeding position, and hence prepending cannot change the type of a position in $\Takai{C}{h}$. \item[Appending] Secondly, appending characters can either prolong $\Takai{F}{h}_{z_h}$ or create a new factor~$\Takai{F}{h}_{z_{h+1}}$ since $\Takai{F}{h}_{z_h}$ starts with \typeHoshi{}, and therefore appending cannot change $\Takai{C}{h}$. \end{description} An additional insight is that on the one hand, prepending a symbol can only introduce a new factor or extend $\Takai{F}{h}_1$.
+On the other hand, appending characters can introduce at most one new \typeHoshi{} position in $\Takai{F}{h}_{z_h}$ that can make it split into two factors.
+We will need this observation later for extending the core to the pattern\JO{, cf.~\cref{figExtendNonTerminals}}.